koto-lang/koto/crates/cli/docs/language_guide.md

 `self` is a special identifier that refers to the instance of the container in which the function is contained.

-`self` allows functions to access and modify data from the map, enabling object-like behaviour.
+In maps, `self` allows functions to access and modify data from the map, enabling object-like behaviour.

 ```koto